Acts 21 Bible Study

 Then why didn't they just walk that distance, which would have taken only one day?

 The "disciples" (Acts 21:4) they found in Tyre may have needed discipling and/or pleaded with Paul for seven days to stop him from going "to Jerusalem".
 (Acts 21:4)

 Wasn't Paul "hurrying to be at Jerusalem" for the Pentecost (Acts 20:16)?

 Pentecost is 50 days after Passover, which Paul celebrated in Philippi just prior to leaving for Jerusalem.
-He probably felt comfortable about arriving in Jerusalem in time since Jerusalem is only 120 miles south of Tyre and the less predictable 900 mile sea voyage from Philippi to Tyre had been covered in 30 days:
+He probably felt comfortable about arriving there on time since Jerusalem is only 120 miles south of Tyre and the less predictable 900 mile sea voyage from Philippi to Tyre had been covered in 30 days:

 5 days from Philippi to Troas (Acts 20:6)

 1 day (estimated) from Troas to Assos (Acts 20:13)

 1 day (estimated) from Assos to Mitylene (Acts 20:14)